thedumbtechguy/Fluxxan/README.md

-# FluxDroid
+# DroidFlux

-FluxDroid is an Android port of the popular [Fluxxor](http://fluxxor.com) library that seeks to implement the [Flux Architecture](https://facebook.github.io/flux/) as popularised by Facebook.
+DroidFlux is an Android port of the popular [Fluxxor](http://fluxxor.com) library that seeks to implement the [Flux Architecture](https://facebook.github.io/flux/) as popularised by Facebook.

 This library is direct port of Fluxxor and works a lot like it.
 It is currently highly experimental but I wish to develop it into a full fledged library.
 It is untested and I advise against using it in production.